v-liatba/OneAgent/README.md

 # OneAgent
-Publish resource creation files using OneAgent purpose Azure Security Center OneAgent template deployment which will be a replacement for onboarding that exist today.
+Template deployment of publish resource creation files using OneAgent purpose in Azure Security Center the aim of this template is to replace the onboarding that exist today.

 OneAgent set templates conatin a main linked template and resource templates files.